-When it comes to a resolution for a new year, we often start off strong and implement our changes with great gusto.
+When it comes to a resolution for a new year, we often start strong and implement our changes with great gusto.
 And then our energy for those resolutions begins to wain as results are not produced as quickly as we wanted.
-We get discouraged and begin to believe that resolution just isn’t going to be accomplished.
-Perhaps all that is needed, is to apply a different perspective and a little strategy.
+We get discouraged and start to believe that a resolution isn’t going to be accomplished.
+But perhaps all that is needed is to apply a different perspective and a little strategy.

 A “resolution” is a statement of commitment to change our behavior.
-Very often we set these resolutions with ill-informed expectations.
-To accomplish any behavior change in our lives, we must first understand that we are engaging in a process and not accomplishing a single event or goal.
+Unfortunately, very often we need to set these resolutions with better-informed expectations.
+To accomplish any behavioral change in our lives, we must first understand that we are engaging in a process and not achieving a single event or goal.
 This process involves a series of shifts that have ups and downs.
-It takes endurance and commitment to begin the process of changing.
+It takes endurance and commitment to begin the process of change.

 We also must understand our motivation to change.
-We need to be ready, willing and able to make the change we desire.
-To be “ready”, we need to have compared our desired change with other priorities in our life.
-Is this change really one of the highest priorities I have in my life right now?
-To be “willing”, we want to ask, How much do I deeply desire to accomplish this change?
-What am I willing to give up or move to accomplish this change?
-And to be “able” is to accomplish this change.
-Do I have the skills, knowledge, resources and self-efficacy to follow up on this behavior change?
+We must be ready, willing, and able to make the change we desire.
+To be “ready,” we need to have compared our desired change with other priorities in our life.
+For example, is this change one of the highest priorities I have in my life right now?
+To be “willing,” we want to ask, How much do I deeply desire to accomplish this change?
+What am I willing to give up or move to achieve this change?
+And to be “able” is to make change happen.
+Do I have the skills, knowledge, resources, and self-efficacy to follow up on this behavior change?

-A person is not yet considering any change, perhaps unwilling or unable.
+A person still needs to consider change, perhaps unwilling or unable.

 One is considering the possibility of change – there is ambivalence and uncertainty.

-A person is actively making steps of change but is not yet stable in their change
+A person is actively making steps toward change but is not yet stable in their change

-They have achieved the change and are applying new behaviors that maintain the change.
+They have achieved the change and are applying new behaviors that maintain it.

-A person has experienced return of former behaviors and must now face consequences and make next steps.
+A person has experienced a return of former behaviors and must now face the consequences and take next steps.

 Sticking to Resolutions – the Change Process

 According to Prochaska and DiClemente, the above are the typical stages most people go through to accomplish change.
-People do not automatically move with ease from one stage to the next.
-In fact, we tend to go back and forth between stages.
-Most often we linger in the early stages of change.
+However, people only sometimes move quickly from one step to the next.
+Instead, we tend to go back and forth between stages.
+Most often, we linger in the early stages of change.